How to Apply – International Students

 Determine if you meet entrance requirements

-- Applicants who have been educated outside of Canada should review the general admission requirements based on country/curriculum of study.
+Applicants who have been educated outside of Canada should review the general admission requirements [PDF] based on country/curriculum of study.

-- In addition to the general entrance requirements, applicants with previous post-secondary studies must be in good academic standing at any previous post-secondary institutions.
+IMPORTANT: In addition to the general entrance requirements, applicants with previous post-secondary studies must be in good academic standing at all previous post-secondary institutions attended.

 - Applicants who have been educated outside of Canada may be required to prove English Language Proficiency.

-- An applicant educated in one of the listed English Exempt Countries is not required to prove English Language Proficiency.
+- Applicants educated in an identified English Exempt Country are not required to prove English Language Proficiency.

 Gather supporting documents

 - Final original high school transcript, including proof of graduation.

 - Still in high school?
 Students who are currently studying in their final year of high school may be eligible for early, conditional admission using their most recent high school transcript (final Grade 11 transcript or interim Grade 12 transcript).
 Submit interim transcripts with your application.
 The most recent transcript must show the required senior level academic courses with current (or predicted) grades that satisfy the admission requirements of the program applied to.
 Final original documents must be submitted as soon as studies have finished and must be received by MITT at least 30 days prior to the start of the program.
 Final admission is dependent on successful completion of all Grade 12 admission requirements.